Codefend/rollup-plugin-codefend/README.md

 ### `Step 2`: Naming convention

-`In your code, add prefixes to the words that you want to encrypt.`
+In your code, `add prefixes to the words that you want Codefend to encrypt.`

 `Make sure to read the `[`Philosophy`](https://github.com/Codefend/core#philosophy)` behind Codefend obfuscation First to understand why Codefend can work with any code written in any language.`